Oropom people

-The first indication of the past existence of a people known as Oropom was through fieldwork done by J.G.Wilson in the mid-20th century.
-While resident in Karamoja region of Uganda, he came across widespread and abundant archaeological material including stone tools and pottery of a nature also found in Karasuk, Turkana and West Pokot districts in Kenya.
-Wilson noted that "the material collected, particularly the pottery, reflects such a high degree of skill and artistry in its manufacture, that it is obviously not connected with the much cruder pots of the present occupants of these areas".
-His supposition was confirmed by most residents who had no traditions indicating the manufacture of the items save for a few people who claimed to be descendants of a people known as Oropom.
+The Oropom were a people historically reported to have inhabited a wide region spanning northeastern Uganda and northwestern Kenya, including Karamoja, the Mount Elgon area, and parts of West Pokot, Trans-Nzoia, and Turkana counties.
+According to traditions recorded by J.G.
+Wilson in the mid-20th century, their territory once extended from Lake Baringo in the east to Lake Turkana in the west, and as far north as parts of present-day South Sudan.

+Knowledge of the Oropom is based entirely on Wilson’s fieldwork, which included limited linguistic documentation and oral accounts gathered from elderly informants.
+While their distinct identity and language remain subjects of scholarly skepticism, the Oropom, if they existed, are believed to have been gradually assimilated into surrounding communities such as the Karamojong, Iteso, Pokot, Turkana, and Bukusu.

 Origins

 According to Webster, the Oropom nursery was located near Mt.
 Moroto, from which they moved west to the plain between Napak and Mount Elgon.

 Oropom traditions recorded by Wilson capture the extent of their ancient territories: the whole Turkana to a point east of Lake Turkana which the Oropom called "Malimalte", the Cherangani Hills eastward to Lake Baringo, much of the Trans-Nzoia District - all in present-day Kenya; Mt.
 Elgon and all of Teso sub-region in Uganda; as well as the areas of Didinga and Topossa in Sudan.